theramiyer/human-resume/data/_experience/cognizant-technology-solutions.md

 - Servers in our environment were not monitored efficiently.
 As part of Wintel, I drove the implementation of <span class='small-caps'>SCOM</span>, starting from the sizing and design to setting up administrative practices.
 - We had Compuware ClientVantage in our environment, which was deprecated.
 I helped size and design the environment for Solarwinds Web Performance Monitor, did a proof-of-concept, and finally, set up the transactions in order to help teams maintain an application availability of >99%.
 - I drove the implementation of PowerWin, a Windows-Forms-and-PowerShell-based <span class='small-caps'>GUI</span> tool for Windows administration, for several clients, that helped speeding up troubleshooting and planning by up to 27%.
-- Having eight years of exposure in Microsoft products, and especially, automation in them, I work with several other teams in the Microsoft Community within Cognizant to help them with solutions for their clients.
+- Having eight years of exposure in Microsoft products, and especially, automation in them, I worked with several other teams in the Microsoft Community within Cognizant to help them with solutions for their clients.

 #### Technological specialisation